-Burning away one gram of fat requires nine calories of energy; while carbohydrates (like starch or sugar) and protein require only four calories.
+Burning away one gram of fat requires nine calories of energy (or exertion); while carbohydrates (like starch or sugar) and protein require only four calories.
 Burning fat from your body requires more than twice the exercise it would, if pound for pound, your diet was strictly carbs and protein.
 Sugar is converted to fat rather readily so if it’s not introduced for immediate use it stays long term in your body as fat.

 The human body makes use of twenty amino acids, nine of which are considered essential, they must come from the diet, and they are not produced internally.
 These nine together comprise “complete proteins.”
 Amino acids are the building blocks of protein like DNA for cell reproduction, and are also much of the cell tissue in developing muscle, among other types of tissue.

 Mono- and poly-unsaturated fats are good for your health.
 Saturated fats, as found in some hard cheeses, are not as good as unsaturated fats, because they can build plaque inside the arteries.
 Trans fat are hydrogenated oils manufactured to increase product shelf life.
 To give you some idea of how unhealthy, and even deadly, trans fat is, it will soon be illegal to produce in America (although in a post-apocalyptic world without food production, and with a disregard for long-term health, trans fat will offer utility because of its indefinite shelf life).